rhilconsultants/HELM-ArgoCD-Lab/Lab1/Bonus_Lab.md

    wait for argo to refresh and sync or just sync it manualy.

-   and try now to refresh the page. or even open it in incognito or try diffrent browser.
+   now wait for the bobbles you should have blue and green bubbles.

-   play with the service wights and see if you trigger diffrent pages
+   add a 3rd color (i.e "yellow) and see what happens.

-   TIP, try to scale on deployment from 3 to 1 and see what is going on.
+   play with the service wights and see what happens to the bubbles in the page.

 ## Great Job You have Finished the Bonus Lab